 A design system is a library of patterns and rules that determine how an interface responds to user interaction.
 Design systems contain the best practice guidelines, operational assets, and UI components that are required to deliver the interface.
 For example, a design system might include a reusable table component that supports sorting, filtering, and grouping.
 You can source every table in your application from that component, which means that every table in the application can have the same basic architecture and rely on consistent rules to model user interactions.

 Some organizations develop proprietary design systems to unify the presentation, behavior, and structural rules of their application interfaces.
 However, most businesses rely on the design system that is provided by Pega.
-Either approach helps improve consistency, and creates a system that is easier to upgrade and maintain.
+Either approach helps improve consistency, and creates a system that is easier to update and maintain.

 Cosmos design system